 November 2009: New Therapy and Milken Family Foundation Grant Award

-- Grant: Proof of Principle Trial: 2-deoxy-D-glucose for Intractable Seizures
+- Project Title: Proof of Principle Trial: 2-deoxy-D-glucose for Intractable Seizures

 University of Virginia